Music

 Students have the opportunity to learn almost any instrument at BGS.
 We currently offer: Flute, Clarinet, Oboe, Bassoon, Saxophone, Recorder, Violin, Viola, Cello, Piano, Guitar (acoustic, electric, bass), Trumpet, Trombone, French Horn, Baritone, Tuba, Music Theory, Singing, Drums/Percussion and DJ lessons.

-extra-curricular activities
+CO-curricular activities

-There are many concerts and events each year, including a termly large-scale concert in which all ensembles perform, Key stage showcases offering individual performance opportunities, the annual House Music competition, and our annual musical production.
+There are many concerts and events each year, including a termly large-scale concert in which all ensembles perform, key stage showcases offering individual performance opportunities, the annual House Music competition, and our annual musical production.

-Recent musical productions include ‘Monty Python’s Spamalot’ (2017), ‘School of Rock’ (2018) and ‘Sister Act’ (2019, all of which involved approximately one hundred students performing onstage, working behind the scenes, and playing in the show band.
-We are particularly proud of the fact that our show band is comprised entirely of students, and the excellence of the band has been regularly recognised with awards from Bexley Arts Council for Musical Excellence.
+Recent musical productions include Legally Blonde, Addams Family, Little Shop of Horrors, Sister Act and School of Rock, all of which involved approximately one hundred students performing onstage, working behind the scenes, and playing in the show band.
+We are particularly proud of the fact that our show band is comprised entirely of students.